KyKlersy/DFEshare/README.md

 ***
 ## Pre-Setup
 Assuming the above requirements, this project makes use of these services, no guarantee is made for other setups.
 You will need a heroku account.
 A google cloud services account.
-Already installed NodeJS > 9.6, Angular CLI, Yarn package manager.
+Already installed NodeJS > 9.6, Angular CLI, NPM.
-This project used yarn, but it might work with npm no guarantee.
+This project was started with yarn, has since been deyarned and now uses npm.

 [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) Is also needed before preceding.

 ## Setup
 Clone Project,

-  Run npm install / yarn install to get dependencies
+  Run npm install to get dependencies

 ## Setup - Heroku
 Run the following command in your shell of choice in the cloned project directory to create and attach an empty heroku project.